The Bear Etiquette Site

 bear cub in Little Yosemite Valley

-This site last updated 03.2004
+This site last updated 07.21 2015

 Because some bears, as a result of their interaction with human kind, can become very skillful at finding and eating human food.
 They may develop into "problem bears", as referred to by authorities and lay people alike.
 Which often may lead to punitive action by authorities including relocation & occasionally and unfortunately the bears ultimate demise.
-"A fed bear is a dead bear".

-I have therefore decided to include some basic information, on proper back country bear (Make that human) etiquette.
+Here is some basic information, on proper back country bear (Make that human) etiquette.

 Having Backpacked hundreds of trail miles in the Sierras, and large portions of the Yosemite back country.

-Pay particular attention if you may be in an area where Brown Bears or Polar Bears may be found, as these species are known to be present a higher risk of danger to humans.
+Pay particular attention if you may be in an area where Brown Bears or Polar Bears may be found, as these species are known to present a higher risk of danger to humans.

-Remember that bears represent the top of the local food chain, including humans.
-It's their home you're visiting.
+Remember that bears represent the top of the local food chain, including HUMANS.
+It's their home; you're visiting.
 I hope the following tips help you behave like a proper guest.

 The best rule of thumb is